Metaklett

 Metaklett (from Metall, "metal" and Klettband, "Velcro ribbon") is a fastening material made of steel that acts on a similar principle to conventional hook and loop fasteners.
-It was developed by Reinz-Dichtungs-GmbH, Technische Universität München, Hölzel Stanz- und Feinwerktechnik GmbH & Co.
+It was developed by Reinz-Dichtungs-GmbH, Technical University of Munich, Hölzel Stanz- und Feinwerktechnik GmbH & Co.
 KG and Koenig Verbindungstechnik GmbH.
 Metaklett is claimed to support shear strength 35 tonnes per square meter at temperatures up to 800 °C. It consists of two complementary strips of 0.2 mm thick perforated steel with catcher and holes.
 A second variant consists of two strips with protruding brushes and hooks.
 There is also a hybrid variant with one metal and one synthetic fleece ribbon.

 In the context of the development Dr. Christoph Karl Hein compiled his dissertation "Systematic analysis to metallic hook-and-loop bondings".